-During a pandemic such as COVID-19, healthcare providers are required to make difficult decisions concerning the allocation and rationing of limited healthcare resources, including staff, supplies, and space.
-As healthcare resources become scarce, hospitals and other healthcare institutions move through the continuum of care from conventional care, to contingency care, to crisis care.
-This guidance seeks to remind the healthcare community of their ongoing obligations to render healthcare in an ethical and non-discriminatory manner, obligations that are even more critical when providers are operating beyond their capacity.
-Healthcare institutions and providers must ensure effective protocols are in place in order to support the delivery of ethical, non-discriminatory decisions, especially those related to the allocation and rationing of limited healthcare resources.
+During a pandemic like COVID-19, health care providers are required to make difficult decisions concerning the allocation and rationing of limited health care resources, including staff, supplies, and space.
+As health care resources become scarce, hospitals and other health care institutions move through the continuum of care from conventional, to contingency, to crisis.
+This guidance seeks to remind the health care community of their ongoing obligations to render health care in an ethical and non-discriminatory manner, obligations even more critical when providers are operating beyond their capacity.
+Health care institutions and providers must ensure effective protocols are in place in order to support the delivery of ethical, non-discriminatory decisions, especially those related to the allocation and rationing of limited health care resources.

-Significant legal protections are in place to prohibit discrimination in the delivery of healthcare.
-Healthcare providers in the United States are subject to nondiscrimination mandates.
+Significant legal protections are in place to prohibit discrimination in the delivery of health care.
+Health care providers in the United States are subject to nondiscrimination mandates.
 Specifically, federal civil rights laws, including Section 1557 of the Affordable Care Act, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act, prohibit discrimination in the context of allocation of medical care.
-In addition to protections under federal law, the Illinois Human Rights Act provides that every person is entitled access to the “full and equal enjoyment of services.”
-These laws provide a mandate to healthcare providers at all times, including during the current COVID-19 crisis.
+In addition to protections under federal law, the Illinois Human Rights Act provides every person is entitled access to the “full and equal enjoyment of services.”
+These laws provide a mandate to health care providers at all times, including during the current COVID-19 crisis.

-Healthcare institutions should review their protocols regarding allocation and rationing of limited healthcare resources to ensure that they incorporate the fundamental principles of fairness, equity, and non-discrimination.
-This guidance provides recommendations for the delivery of appropriate care both during the immediate public health crisis caused by COVID-19 as well as to address the continued impact of the crisis on the healthcare system.
+Health care institutions should review their protocols regarding allocation and rationing of limited health care resources to ensure they incorporate the fundamental principles of fairness, equity, and non-discrimination.
+This guidance provides recommendations for the delivery of appropriate care during the immediate public health crisis caused by COVID-19 and addresses the continued impact of the crisis on the health care system.

 COVID-19 and Preventing Disability Discrimination